pyrinas-iot/pyrinas-ble-client/Readme.md

 **Note:** want to add your platform?
 Pull requests are appreciated! :)

-1. Run `make sdk`.
-This will download and extract a copy of the SDK to `_sdk`
+1. Clone this repository into a folder on your machine. `git clone https://github.com/pyrinas-iot/pyrinas-os.git`
+1. Change directories to `pyrinas-os`
-1. Run `make toolchain`.
-This will download and extract a copy of the toolchain.
+1. Run `make setup`.
+This will download and extract a copy of the toolchain, and SDK.
 1. For a first time startup, you'll have to run `make gen_key`.
 This key is used for secure DFU.

 ## Other setup